bpftrace/bpftrace/INSTALL.md

 By default bpftrace will be built as a static binary to ease deployments.
 If a dynamically linked executable would be preferred, the CMake option `-DDYNAMIC_LINKING:BOOL=ON` can be used.

+The latest versions of BCC and Google Test will be downloaded on each build.
+To speed up builds and only download their sources on the first run, use the CMake option `-DOFFLINE_BUILDS:BOOL=ON`.

 ## Using Docker

 Building BPFtrace inside a Docker container is the recommended method: